Beverages

 Flavor Pairings & Enhancement

 Luffa juice has a mild, slightly sweet flavor that pairs beautifully with various ingredients.
-Here are some combinations to enhance taste and nutrition:
+Here are some combinations to enhance taste and nutrition.

 Ingredient Benefit Flavor Profile